 Resident Research Forum – Led by Core Faculty Member, Dr. Cynthia Chuang, the resident research forum is designed to connect residents with the ample resources and research opportunities available at Penn State Hershey.
-In a series of monthly formal and informal meetings as well as regular office ours residents have the opportunity to get involved with ongoing research projects, find faculty support for new ideas and get support with ongoing projects, case reports, poster presentations and more.
+In a series of monthly formal and informal meetings our residents have the opportunity to get involved with ongoing research projects, find faculty support for new ideas and get support with ongoing projects, case reports, poster presentations and more.
 The resident research forum also hosts regular informal sessions immediately prior to large regional and national meetings to help our residents prepare submissions and finalize poster and oral presentation for accepted projects.

 Basic Clinical Skills - During early ambulatory blocks each categorical intern will participate in the Basic Clinical Skills course.
 This is a two-week course on the instruction and standardization of advanced physical diagnosis skills, epidemiology, evidence-based medicine and bedside procedures.
 Basic skills such as interpretation of chest x-rays, EKG's, PFT's and blood smears as well as extensive simulation training for ultrasound guided beside procedures and CODE-Blue scenarios.
 Using computer-based instruction, interactive small group sessions, didactic lectures, direct patient care, as well as simulation the Basic Clinical skill course is a great opportunity for interns to gain valuable hands on experiences in the safety of a simulation environment, before applying their skill in clinical practice.

 Primary Care Track